Cache Key & Vary Configuration

 Cookieheader reintroduces per-user fragmentation. - Compression variants.
 Always keep

-Accept-Encodingin the key (or use the provider’s encoding flags); dropping it serves Brotli bytes to a gzip-only client.
+Accept-Encodingin the key (or use the provider’s encoding flags); dropping it serves Brotli bytes to a gzip-only client. - Trailing slashes and index paths.

 Frequently Asked Questions